Simplified language

 What happens to salvaged munitions on land?

 On land, experts take any munitions to safe and well-guarded places.
-They investigate all details and decide about the final demolition.
-Some munitions can be dismantled and individual parts are recycled, disposed of and incinerated in an environmentally friendly way.
-Other objects are just cut into pieces.
-Then they go into heated chambers.
-Everything is burned inside the chamber.
-The chambers are equipped with smart technique to control and clean all off gases of the burned munitions.
+They investigate all details and decide on the final demolition.
+Some munitions can be dismantled, and individual parts are recycled, disposed of or incinerated in an environmentally friendly way.
+Other objects are simply cut into pieces.
+These pieces are then placed into heated chambers, where everything is burned.
+The chambers are equipped with smart technology to control and clean all the gases released from the burned munitions.

-German WW II moored mine, recovered from sea bed at Kolberger Heide former explosives dumping ground
+German WW II moored mine, recovered from seabed at the Kolberger Heide former explosives dumping ground

-German WW II moored mine, recovered from sea bed at Kolberger Heide former explosives dumping ground
+German WW II moored mine, recovered from seabed at the Kolberger Heide former explosives dumping ground